 - Photography: I know this seems obvious, but it really is my main passion.
 Photography has always helped me to see clearer, to savor life and capture the beauty that is all around us (that we so often overlook).

-- Aviation: My father-in-law purchased a 1966 Cessna Skyhawk in 2011 and I finally got my pilots license in late 2012.
+- Aviation: My father-in-law purchased a 1966 Cessna Skyhawk in 2011 and I got my pilot license in late 2012.
 Flying is amazing.
 There’s no way to describe how peaceful and soothing it is to go up and fly around during sunset when the air is smooth as glass.

 - Traveling: I will never understand people that don’t travel.
 I don’t think less of them or anything like that, I just don’t understand it.
-The world (as Discovery Chanel would say) is just awesome.
-If I don’t travel somewhere every few months I start to get fidgety and need to get away.
+The world (as Discovery Channel would say) is just awesome.
+If I don’t travel somewhere every few months I start to get stir-crazy and need to get away.
 Maybe if I lived somewhere incredible like the Pacific Northwest or California it wouldn’t be so bad but I live in North Texas where it’s flat, hot and humid.
-I’m a terrible Texan.

 - Spending time doing stuff besides work: I don’t want to spend the best years of my life working 80 hours a week so that I can relax when I’m on hospice.
 This will prove to be a very lengthy conversation piece should you ever sit down with me for coffee, dinner or a beer.

 PHOTO AND GEAR STUFF

 Canon or Nikon: Sony (to see all my gear, go here)

 Why: There are many reasons but weight was one of the biggest.
 Of course image quality/dynamic range is up there too, along with the Zeiss glass that Sony offers with their lenses.